Skip to content

 The layouts folder is where the route-level shell becomes concrete in Demo Projects HQ.
 Seeing it here makes the handoff explicit: routes do not stop at URL patterns, they resolve into reusable layout files before any page-level Server Connect logic runs.

 The live main.ejs tile is the concrete layout file behind the routed shell in Demo Projects HQ.
-From here, the next walkthroughs can focus on the page-level Server Connect actions that load data, submit forms, or apply security-aware updates inside that routed structure.
+It is also the place where route-level server data becomes visible in practice: app/config/routes.json assigns api/auth/current_user to the main layout, so current_user is already available in EJS locals for the navbar and sidebar before the content page renders.
+From there, the content page can add its own Server Connect actions to load interactive JSON, submit forms, or apply security-aware updates inside that routed structure.